mrkkrp/markkarpov.com/resume/resume.md

 I am a software engineer with a focus on functional programming and build systems.
-My work in Haskell spans more than a decade and has produced widely used, recognized open source projects such as Ormolu and Megaparsec.
+My work in Haskell spans more than a decade and has produced widely used, recognized open source projects such as Megaparsec and Req.
 In parallel, as an expert in Bazel and Nix I have helped many clients ranging from startups to international giants make their builds hermetic, reproducible, and fast.